 Safety/Security Initiative

 At Cumberland County Schools (CCS), the safety and security of our students, staff and visitors are our top priorities.
-As we prepare for the 2024-2025 school year, we are implementing several key measures to enhance the safety of our school environments.
-These updates include the introduction of advanced weapons detection systems, improved visitor management protocols, anonymous reporting systems and comprehensive agreements with local law enforcement for School Resource Officers (SROs).
+As we prepare for the 2025-2026 school year, we are reminding everyone about several key measures that were previously implemented to enhance the safety of our school environments.
+This includes the use of advanced weapons detection systems, visitor management protocols, anonymous reporting systems and comprehensive agreements with local law enforcement for School Resource Officers (SROs).
 Here’s a brief overview of these important safety initiatives:

-Cumberland County Schools (CCS) is introducing state-of-the-art OPENGATE weapons detection systems in schools for the 2024-2025 academic year.
+Cumberland County Schools (CCS) is continuing use of the state-of-the-art OPENGATE weapons detection systems in schools for the 2025-2026 academic year.

 Key Information for Families:

-• Installation and Use: Portable and non-intrusive OPENGATE screeners are being installed at designated entry points in each school.
+• Use: Portable and non-intrusive OPENGATE screeners are currently installed at designated entry points in each school.

-• Morning Screening: During morning arrival times, OPENGATE systems will be stationed at key entry points to screen students as they enter the school.
+• Morning Screening: During morning arrival times, OPENGATE systems are stationed at key entry points to screen students as they enter the school.

-• Daytime Monitoring: After morning screening, the systems will be moved to the school's main entrance to monitor visitor entry throughout the day.
+• Daytime Monitoring: After morning screening, the systems are moved to the main school’s entrance to monitor visitor entry throughout the day.
 They can also detect vapes and other contraband and will be used for spot checks, as needed.

-• Staffing: Each OPENGATE system will be managed by 2-3 school personnel to ensure an efficient screening process.
+• Staffing: Each OPENGATE system is managed by 2-3 school personnel to ensure an efficient screening process.

-• Exceptions: Schools located on the campuses of Fayetteville State University and Fayetteville Technical Community College will not have OPENGATE weapons detection systems installed.
+• Exceptions: Schools located on the campuses of Fayetteville State University and Fayetteville Technical Community College do not have OPENGATE weapons detection systems installed.

 Raptor Security at CCS Schools: Visitor Management